vittoriom/CleanroomLogger/INTEGRATION.md

 Carthage puts its files within a top-level directory called `Carthage` at the root of your project's directory structure (i.e., the `Carthage` directory is a sibling of the `Cartfile`).
 Within this directory are two more directories: `Build`, which contains the frameworks built by Carthage; and `Checkouts`, which contains fully populated directory structures for each repository specified in the `Cartfile`.

-To see the frameworks built by Carthage, execute the following Terminal command from within your project's root directory:
+> We recommend adding `Carthage/` to your `.gitignore` file, since the files in the `Carthage` directory are the equivalent of build artifacts.

+Once Carthage is done building CleanroomASL and its dependencies, you can execute the following Terminal command to see the frameworks built by Carthage:

 ```bash
 open Carthage/Build/iOS